roheen781/North-by-Northeast-Journeys-main/content/english/multiactivity/Assam tea, wildlife, culture.md

 ###### HIGHLIGHTS
 ```
 .
-Around the watershed of the Mighty Brahmaputra
+Slow travel in the Brahmaputra valley
 .
-Cycle across territories 6 different tribes
+Day cycling and short hikes
 .
-Hike through dense tropical forests at the eastern edge of India
+Tea Plantations, Wildlife Sanctuaries, River Islands and more
 .
-Raft the rapids of some the wildest himalayn rivers
+Spot the elusive Gangetic River Dolphins of the Brahmaputra
 .
-Indulge in a plethora of cuisine
+Indulge in a plethora of cuisines
 .
-Explore the Namdapha Wildlife Sanctuary
-.
-Camps, Homestays and family run lodges
+Insight into the history of the region from the local prospective
 ```

 ###### INCLUSIONS